biolink/biolink-model/docs/index.md

        * [ClinicalAttribute](ClinicalAttribute.md) - Attributes relating to a clinical manifestation
           * [ClinicalCourse](ClinicalCourse.md) - The course a disease typically takes from its onset, progression in time, and eventual resolution or death of the affected individual
              * [Onset](Onset.md) - The age group in which (disease) symptom manifestations appear
+          * [ClinicalMeasurement](ClinicalMeasurement.md) - A clinical measurement is a special kind of attribute which results from a laboratory observation from a subject individual or sample.
+Measurements can be connected to their subject by the 'has attribute' slot.
           * [ClinicalModifier](ClinicalModifier.md) - Used to characterize and specify the phenotypic abnormalities defined in the phenotypic abnormality sub-ontology, with respect to severity, laterality, and other aspects
        * [FrequencyValue](FrequencyValue.md) - describes the frequency of occurrence of an event or condition
        * [OrganismAttribute](OrganismAttribute.md) - describes a characteristic of an organismal entity.
           * [Inheritance](Inheritance.md) - The pattern or 'mode' in which a particular genetic trait or disorder is passed from one generation to the next, e.g. autosomal dominant, autosomal recessive, etc.
        * [SeverityValue](SeverityValue.md) - describes the severity of a phenotypic feature or disease
+       * [SocioeconomicAttribute](SocioeconomicAttribute.md) - Attributes relating to a socioeconomic manifestation
        * [Zygosity](Zygosity.md)
     * [QuantityValue](QuantityValue.md) - A value of an attribute that is quantitative and measurable, expressed as a combination of a unit and a numeric value
  * [Article](Article.md)